What is an Executive MBA or Executive MS?

 How is tuition paid?

-Tuition is paid in 4 to 7 installments, depending on the length of the program.
-A deposit of $2,500 is due upon acceptance of our offer of admission.
-The remaining 3 to 6 payments are due prior to the start of each trimester.
+Tuition is paid in installments, depending on the length of the program.
+A deposit is due upon acceptance of our offer of admission.
+The remaining payments are typically due prior to the start of each trimester.

 What financial aid is available?

-There are several sources of financial aid (loans) that candidates may consider.
-Once you have been accepted into the program, the Financial Aid Office can guide you through the process.
-No departmental scholarships are offered by Executive Education.
-A variety of loans are available.
+There are several sources of financial aid (loans) that candidates may consider, including federal graduate student aid.
+No departmental scholarships are offered by Zicklin Executive Programs.